Jun 20, 2024

 • Investigation of suspicious activities by the SOC and further provision of answers to the alerts

-• Real-time alerts and comprehensive reports to prevent risks and gain full visibility into the investigation process
+• Real-time alerts and comprehensive reports to prevent risks and gain full visibility into the investigation process.

 5. Red Canary

-Red Canary offers 24/7 MDR security systems for identities, endpoints, network, cloud, and SaaS.
+Red Canary offers 24/7 MDR security systems for identities, endpoints, networks, cloud, and SaaS.
 They integrate with many modern security products to make it easier for companies to gain the best value and ROI from their current security investments.

 The main features: